deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 After finishing the breakfast, *MARJORIE* goes into her room and finds a gruesome drawing with an eerie children's poem on her bed, which ultimatively leads to the combination of the padlock on the drawer in her room.

 She opens the lock with it and finds the fake diary of *JACOB* Grimes.
 Downstairs, she finds *REBECA* and talks to her.
-She reveals, that *JACOB* Grimes was found dead in *MARJORIE*'s room 18 years ago.
+She reveals, that *JACOB* Grimes was found dead 18 years ago.
 (It is not yet revealed, that *JACOB* hang himself or that *CALVIN* was assigned to that case)

 As *REBECA* doesn't tell her more, *MARJORIE* wants to investigate.
 She needs her phone for that.